seanc00/etchSketch/README.md

-# Project: Etch-a-Sketch
+Project: Etch-a-Sketch
 In this project, I developed a browser-based version of an Etch-a-Sketch, demonstrating my proficiency in DOM manipulation, JavaScript, and CSS.
 The main features include:

-- Dynamic Grid Creation: I used JavaScript to create a 16x16 grid of square divs dynamically, ensuring efficient and scalable code without manual HTML modifications.
+Dynamic Grid Creation: I used JavaScript to create a customizable grid of square divs dynamically, allowing the user to input the desired grid size and have the grid generated accordingly.

-- Flexbox Layout: I implemented Flexbox to organize the grid, showcasing my ability to create responsive and visually appealing layouts.
+Flexbox Layout: I implemented Flexbox to organize the layout, ensuring that the grid and controls are responsive and visually appealing across different screen sizes.

-- Hover Effect: By adding event listeners, I created a hover effect where the grid squares change color upon mouseover, simulating a drawing effect.
+Drawing with Click and Hold: The drawing effect is initiated by clicking and holding the mouse, and the user can "draw" on the grid by dragging the mouse over the squares.
+This feature adds an interactive drawing experience, simulating an Etch-a-Sketch.

-- Interactive Grid Size Adjustment: I included a button that prompts the user for a new grid size (up to 100x100).
-Upon input, the existing grid is replaced with the new one, maintaining the same overall dimensions.
+Interactive Grid Size Adjustment: Users can input a new grid size, and the existing grid is replaced with a new one.
+The grid dynamically adjusts while keeping the overall container dimensions the same.

-- Enhanced Interactivity: For extra credit, I added features to randomize the squares' colors and progressively darken them with each interaction, highlighting my ability to incorporate advanced JavaScript functionalities and CSS properties.
+Color Mode Toggle:

+Black Drawing Mode: The default mode allows the user to draw in black.
+Random Color Mode: Users can toggle to a random color mode, where each grid square is filled with a random color upon interaction.
+This adds a creative and fun element to the project, showcasing my ability to implement randomization logic with JavaScript.
+Active Button Indicator: The color mode buttons include an active state indicator, using CSS and JavaScript to ensure that the currently selected drawing mode is visually highlighted, enhancing the user experience.

+Hover and Click Effects: By adding event listeners, I created interactive hover effects, and the background color of each square changes only when the user clicks and drags the mouse across the grid, making the interaction more precise.

-This project underscores my capability to build interactive and responsive web applications, demonstrating problem-solving skills and an understanding of key web development concepts.
+This project underscores my capability to build interactive, responsive web applications and demonstrates my skills in problem-solving, web design, and key web development concepts such as DOM manipulation, event handling, and responsive layout techniques.